MicrosoftDocs/PowerShell-Docs/jea/security-considerations.md

 When authenticating with other machines, the user context is that of the local computer account, not the virtual account.

-Domain controllers are a special case since there is no concept of a local administrators group.
-Instead, virtual accounts belong to Domain Admins instead and can manage the directory services on the domain controller.
-The domain identity is still restricted for use on the domain controller where the JEA session was instantiated, and any network access appears to come from the domain controller computer object instead.
+Domain controllers are a special case since there isn't a local administrators group.
+Instead, virtual accounts belong to Domain Admins and can manage the directory services on the domain controller.
+The domain identity is still restricted for use on the domain controller where the JEA session was instantiated.
+Any network access appears to come from the domain controller computer object instead.

-In both cases, you can explicitly define which security groups the virtual account belongs to.
-This is a good practice when the task you are performing can be done without local or domain admin privileges.
-If you already have a security group defined for your admins, you can grant the virtual account membership to that group.
+In both cases, you may explicitly define which security groups the virtual account belongs to.
+This is a good practice when the task can be done without local or domain admin privileges.
+If you already have a security group defined for your admins, grant the virtual account membership to that group.
 Virtual account group membership is limited to local security groups on workstation and member servers.
-But on a domain controller they can only be members of domain security groups.
-Once the virtual account has been added to one or more security groups, it no longer belong to the default groups (local admin or domain admin).
+On domain controllers, virtual accounts must be members of domain security groups.
+Once the virtual account has been added to one or more security groups, it no longer belongs to the default groups (local admin or domain admin).

 The following table summarizes the possible configuration options and resulting permissions for virtual accounts: